Bi the Way

 - Rider has a crush on Ayako in Fate/hollow ataraxia as well as being in love with Shirou.
 In the Hanafuda mini game, Gilgamesh is also revealed to be bi- or pansexual when he meets his younger self.
 Though this makes sense with the epic Ho Yay with him and Enkidu in the original story.
 And re-enforced with Enkidu's appearance in Fate/strange fake.

-- Then there is Fate/EXTRA, where both the playable Saber and Caster will fall in love with the protagonist regardless of their gender (though if the protagonist is a girl, Caster will note that she'd be at a bit more ease if the protagonist was a man and that she could always use her magic to "make everything better").
+- Then there is Fate/EXTRA, where both the playable Saber and Caster will fall in love with the protagonist regardless of their gender (though if the protagonist is a girl, Caster will note that she'd be at a bit more ease if the protagonist was a man and that she could always use her magic to make things better).
 Saber, on the other hand, openly states that gender doesn't matter to her when it comes to love, though she does mention that age didn't either.

 - Hatoful Boyfriend's Sakazaki Yuuya is either bisexual-favoring-women or relaxed enough about his sexuality to joke about sometimes falling for men.
 Either explanation would fit him.